Ndker/kotlin_leetcode/README.md

-# kotlin_test
+# kotlin_leetcode
 Sandbox for tasks and leetcode

-See leetcode solutions in leetcode package
+See solutions in leetcode package